Ritwik2504/student-score-prediction/README.md

 ---

-Made with 💅 by a future ML engineer
+Made by a future ML engineer